dotnet/aspire/docs/machine-requirements.md

 ## (Browser) Codespaces

 Just start the Codespaces in your fork.
 The initialisation of the code space takes around 5 mins.
 After that you can open the solution.
-This will take on the free version of Codesapce around 10 mins.
+This will take on the free version of Codespace around 10 mins.

 > Warning: With the free version of Codespaces the development experience is not nice.
-We recommend using at least a Codespace with 16GB of RAM or use your local VSCode / DevContainers instance.
+We recommend using at least a Codespace with 16GB of RAM or use your local VS Code / DevContainers instance.

 > Information: Currently the codespaces can not be used to try / debug the aspire dashboard.
 This is a known issue.
-If you want to debug it, use Visual Studio or your local VSCode and the DevContainers.
+If you want to debug it, use Visual Studio or your local VS Code and the DevContainers.